Live Song Request Platform

 You create your Request Deck profile

-Set up your song list, pricing, and preferences.
-No subscription required — Request Deck simply adds a $1 platform service fee to each request at checkout.
+Set up your song list and notification preferences.
+No subscription required, Request Deck adds a $1 platform service fee to each request at checkout.

 2. 2